marcopierobon/gitGraphy/README.md

 - View number of commits per file as a bar (based on [chartjs](https://www.chartjs.org/))
 - Display the biggest files in the repo (based on [chartjs](https://www.chartjs.org/))

-## Useful commands
+## How to use the extension
-Open the Command Palette (Command+Shift+P on macOS and Ctrl+Shift+P on Windows/Linux) and type in one of the following commands:
+1. Open the Command Palette via the shortcut specific to your OS:

+- on OSX: Press `⇧⌘P` (aka `SHIFT+CMD+P`)
+- on Windows: Press `Ctrl+Shift+P` then type

+2. Then type: `GitGraphy:`.
+At this point you should see the available graphs listed.

+3. Finally, select one of the existing commands (listed below)

 Command | Description
 --- | ---